wazedxwxx/IBTFO/README.md

 ## Contributing
 If you want to contribute to the development of cgc, have a look at the contribution guidelines.
+We discourage the development of advanced advection schemes if not required for your immersed boundary method.
+We encourage the development and validation of your advanced immersed boundary methods.
+If your method is publicly published, we'd be happy to couple it into IBTFO.
+If you have any questions, you can discuss in the issue.

 ## License
 **IBTFO** (Copyright (c) 2020-2022) is an open-source package made available under the MIT License.